Rhinoplasty for Black Patients

 At The Plastic Surgery Clinic, our surgeons are delighted to have helped many African American rhinoplasty patients who have visited our Toronto and Mississauga clinics to achieve their ideal facial features.
 We are proud to be able to join our patients on this important journey, but we also understand that many patients who choose to undergo rhinoplasty surgery can feel anxious about the procedure.
 That’s why we always offer complimentary consultations, regardless of whether or not you decide to proceed with surgery.
 All of our patients deserve to feel as comfortable and at ease as possible, so it’s important to us to ensure that all patients have as much time as they need to ask every question and voice every concern.
 Dr. Ahmad, Dr. Lista and Dr. Austin will explain to you exactly how your procedure will be performed and the results it will help achieve.
 We have found that this open and personalized approach relieves anxiety and helps our surgeons deliver highly satisfying results.

 How Much Does African American Rhinoplasty Cost?

 While most cosmetic surgery procedures are not normally covered by company health insurance plans or by provincial health coverage, several of our patients are pleased to find out that the procedure they desire is in fact quite affordable.
 There are also payment plans available from major financial institutions for those who would like to take advantage of longterm payment options.
 We have encountered many patients over the years who have told us that, months and years down the line, it wasn’t simply a one-time expense but rather a permanent investment in their happiness and self confidence.

-To inquire about the price of rhinoplasty for black patients, please contact us by phone or e-mail or by filling out the Request for Information form located on the right.
+To inquire about the price of rhinoplasty for black patients, please contact us by phone or e-mail or by filling out the Request for Information form below.